asmabatttikhi/Reading-Notes/Read02.md

  >> * It turns github reposetry into websites with no data to setup and no server to configure.
  >> * project sites from personal URL tied to the username.
  >
- >github and mark down ?
+ >github and mark down language ?
  >> you can edit website and pages through using mark down language.